 Mr. Johnson has been a director of Fastenal since 2016 and is a member of our audit committee.

 Mr. Michael J. Ancius serves as the Vice President and Chief Financial Officer of A.L.M.
 Holding Company, and he began working for the company in June 2017.
 A.L.M.
 Holding Company is a privately-held construction and energy company headquartered in Onalaska, Wisconsin.
-Prior to this, Mr. Ancius was the director of strategic planning, financing, and taxation of Kwik Trip, Inc., a position he has held since 1997.
-Kwik Trip is a privately-held multi-location retail convenience store chain and food processing and logistics company headquartered in La Crosse, Wisconsin, with $4.5 billion in annual revenues and over 18,000 employees at over 500 locations.
+Prior to this, Mr. Ancius was the director of strategic planning, financing, and taxation of Kwik Trip, Inc. a privately-held multi-location convenience store chain headquartered in La Crosse, Wisconsin, a position he held since 1997.
 Prior to 1997, Mr. Ancius was a senior manager with the certified public accounting firm of RSM US LLP for ten years, where he specialized in taxation.
 His background in strategic planning, board operations, capital markets, capital structures and valuations, insurance risk management, taxation, and financial and accounting matters contributes a unique set of skills to the board.
-Additionally, his involvement with Kwik Trip's strategic planning and development of Kwik Trip's compensation strategies brings beneficial insight to our compensation committee.
+Additionally, his involvement with strategic planning and development of compensation strategies brings beneficial insight to our compensation committee.

 Mr. Ancius has been a director of Fastenal since 2009 and is a member of our compensation committee and chair of our nominating committee.